picnoir/picobak/README.md

 # Picobak

+**WARNING:** this program hasn't properly been tested yet.
+Use with extreme caution.
+It might eat your kittens for now!!

 Picobak is a small CLI utility to help you backup and organize your pictures on a filesystem.
 It uses the pictures [EXIF](https://en.wikipedia.org/wiki/Exif) metadata to store the files in a `year/month/day` directory tree like this:

 ```txt